Who will be on my care team?

 What is amniocentesis?

-If your baby is found to have spina bifida, your doctor will offer you an amniocentesis test to see if your baby has any associated genetic or chromosomal condition that would exclude him or her from being a candidate for prenatal surgery.
+If your baby is found to have spina bifida, your doctor will offer you an amniocentesis test to see if your baby has any associated genetic or chromosomal condition that would exclude him or her from being a candidate for spina bifida surgery in utero.
 This test is a necessary part of the evaluation process when prenatal surgery is being considered.
 For this procedure, a small sample of fluid will be removed from the amniotic sac surrounding your baby.
 The amniotic fluid will contain cells from your baby, and in those cells will be your baby’s chromosomes for us to analyze.
 The procedure is straightforward and can be done in our clinic.
 It requires placing a small needle through the abdomen and into the amniotic sac to obtain the fluid sample.
 Test results will take several days for our laboratory to process.

 What is fetal echocardiography?